sparshjain265/scripts/Installation.md

     # reflector --verbose --latest 100 --sort rate --save /etc/pacman.d/mirrorlist
     ```

-4. Install some useful tools
+4. Install some useful tools - pip pynvim is required for some nvim plugins - Install nvim plugins with :PlugInstall command

     ```[bash]
     # pacman -S python python-pip pygmentize htop tmux bash-completion wget which lshw pacman-contrib terminator neovim git github-cli
+    $ pip install pynvim
     ```

 5. Install `paru` - an AUR helper and a pacman wrapper.
 Also install `pkgstats` package to help arch devs with package info.

 6. GUI - Current laptop has a MUX switch and the following configuration only works in *hybrid* mode.
 Yet to figure out how to make it work in both *hybrid* and *dGPU* modes.
+(Somehow, the same setup works in both modes right now - and laptop display gives 240Hz refresh rate only with dGPU.
+Seems like intel GPU only supports 60Hz and nvidia GPU supports 60Hz and 240Hz)

     1. Display Driver - I have nvidia graphics card